Spin-adapted neural network backflow for symmetry-preserving simulations of strongly correlated electrons: Methods

-While the evaluation of $E_{\rm{loc}}(\bn)$ often scales linearly with respect to the number of sites in model Hamiltonians appeared in condense matter physics, the ab initio Hamiltonian in Eq. \eqref{eq:Ham} incurs a significant computational challenge in applying VMC for molecular electronic structure problems.
-The exact evaluation of the local energy $E_{\rm{loc}}(n)$ using Eq. \eqref{eq:exactElocal} results in an $O(N_{\rm{s}}K^4)$ scaling in VMC for computing nonzero $H_{nm}$, and a more expensive cost for computing $\Psi(\bm{m})$, which scales as $O(N_{\rm{s}}K^4)$ times the computational cost for computing a single NQS amplitude, where $N_{\rm{s}}$ is the (unique) sample size.
-For NQS, the steep scaling of the second part typically limits feasible molecular systems to around 60 spin-orbitals.
-In this work, we use the semistochastic algorithm \cite{wu2025hybrid} proposed in our previous work to reduce the computational cost, The main idea is to decompose the local energy into two parts based on the magnitude of $H_{\bm{n}\bm{m}}$.
+For short-range model Hamiltonians, local-energy evaluation often scales linearly with the number of sites.
+In ab initio molecular Hamiltonians, by contrast, each occupation vector can be connected to $O(K^4)$ single and double excitations.
+Exact evaluation of Eq. \eqref{eq:exactElocal} therefore requires $O(N_{\rm{s}}K^4)$ Hamiltonian-element evaluations and, more importantly, the same order of NQS amplitude evaluations $\Psi_\theta(\bm{m})$, where $N_{\rm{s}}$ is the number of unique samples.
+This amplitude-evaluation cost is the main bottleneck for applying NQS-based VMC to large molecular active spaces.

+In this work, we use the semi-stochastic algorithm \cite{wu2025hybrid} proposed in our previous work to reduce the computational cost.
+The main idea is to decompose the local energy into two parts based on the magnitude of $H_{\bm{n}\bm{m}}$.
 Given a threshold $\epsilon$, which is a hyperparameter in this scheme, the deterministic part $E_{\rm{loc}}^{\rm{d}}(\bm{n}, \epsilon)$ involves summing over all the matrix elements $H_{\bm{n}\bm{m}}$ that satisfy $|H_{\bm{n}\bm{m}}| \geq \epsilon$, viz.,

 The stochastic part $E_{\rm{loc}}^{\rm{s}}(\bm{n}, \epsilon, N_{\epsilon})$ is designed to handle the smaller contributions by sampling $\bm{m}^{\prime}$ from the distribution $ P_{\bm{n}}(\bm{m}^{\prime}) \propto |H_{\bm{n}\bm{m}^{\prime}}|$, where $\bm{m}'$ is defined by $|H_{\bm{n}\bm{m}^{\prime}}| < \epsilon$.
 Specifically, the evaluation of the stochastic part can be expressed as